Azure/vm-scale-sets/preview/upgrade/readme.md

 # Azure VM scale set automatic upgrade and rolling upgrade preview

-Welcome to the VM scale set automatic OS image update, and manually triggered rolling update preview.
+Welcome to the VM scale set automatic OS image upgrade preview.
+This readme also covers manually triggered rolling upgrades.

+Last update: 10/31/17.

-You need to register for the automated OS upgrade feature using this command:
+You need to register for the automated OS upgrade feature in order to use it:

 ```
 Register-AzureRmProviderFeature -ProviderNamespace Microsoft.Compute -FeatureName AutoOSUpgradePreview